Xetibo/ReSet-Doc/sections/projects.typ

       modules do not exist as of now.], cell_align: left, bold: false, font_size: 11pt, ), cell("(\u{2713})", bold: true, cell_align: center), cell("Ease of Use", bold: true, cell_align: left), cell( [The most common criticism of KDE systemsettings is a convoluted design.
-This stems from the amount of settings the application can provide, alongside its heavy use of submenus that can become confusing when searching for something specific.], cell_align: left, bold: false, font_size: 11pt, ), cell("X", bold: true, cell_align: center), cell("Maintainability", bold: true, cell_align: left), cell(
+This stems from the number of settings the application can provide, alongside its heavy use of submenus that can become confusing when searching for something specific.], cell_align: left, bold: false, font_size: 11pt, ), cell("X", bold: true, cell_align: center), cell("Maintainability", bold: true, cell_align: left), cell(